LizardByte/GSMS/README.rst

     will be used.

 ``--dry_run, -d``
-    If set, the ``apps.json`` file will not be overwritten.
+    If set, the ``apps.json`` file will not be overwritten the changes that would be made and box-art images won\'t be copied.
     Use this flag to preview the changes that would be made without committing them.

+``--nv_add_autodetect, -n``
+    If set, GSMS will import the streamable autodetected apps from NVIDIA GFE GameStream.

 ``--no_sleep``
     If set, the script will not pause for 10 seconds at the end of the import.